Liquidator420/CognifAI-ChatBot-1.0/README.md

 # CognifAI-ChatBot-1.0
 This repository contains a Mental Health Chatbot built using Flask and JavaScript.
-The chatbot is designed to provide support and engage in conversations with users to promote mental well-being.
+The chatbot is designed to provide support and engage in conversations with users to promote mental well-being. **(Friend Personality Added)**

 **DEPLOYMENT**